dolph/recipes/meunière.md

 - 2 tablespoons unsalted butter

-Working in batches, dust filets in flour, shaking off excess, and cook, turning once, until browned on both sides and just cooked through (about 6 minutes).
+Dust filets in flour, shake off excess, and cook until browned on both sides and just cooked through (about 6 minutes).

 Transfer filets to warm serving platter or individual plates; sprinkle with: